 The scheme was renamed the Maritime London Officer Cadet Scholarship in 2002 to reflect the contribution to funding of the Scholarships made by the wider maritime services industry in the City.

 The Scholarships enable Cadets to study at leading nautical training colleges and at sea to qualify as deck and engine room officers.
-Each Cadet is funded throughout their training by a named corporate Sponsor.
+Each Cadet is currently funded throughout their training by a named corporate Sponsor.
 MLOCS is also supported by Donors who identify with our objectives but do not sponsor a particular Cadet.
-Training courses begin in either January or September of each year and last for 3 years.
+Training courses begin in either January or September of each year and last for 3 to 4 years.

 Registered Charity No. 1013834